 New documents show Japan’s wartime emperor had deep regrets

-Japan's NHK television has obtained documents showing former emperor Hirohito repeatedly felt sorry about World War II and tried, unsuccessfully, to express his feelings by using the word "remorse" in a 1952 speech.
+Japanese public broadcaster NHK has obtained documents showing that former Emperor Hirohito repeatedly felt sorry about World War II and tried, unsuccessfully, to express his feelings by using the word "remorse" in a 1952 speech.

 The records of conversations with Hirohito spanning several years were kept by Michiji Tajima, a top Imperial Household Agency official who took office after the war.

-NHK obtained 18 notebooks through Tajima's family and aired a special program last weekend.
+NHK obtained 18 notebooks through Tajima's family and aired a special program this past weekend.

 The Imperial Household Agency on Tuesday declined to comment on the report.